LukeShortCloud/rootpages/src/unix_distributions/fedora.rst

    Price, Free up to 16 servers [3], Free, Free, Free Optional paid support, Yes, Yes, Yes, Yes
    Btrfs support, No, Yes [4], No, No
+   Old hardware support, No, No, Yes [44], No

 Most popular EL distributions [29]: